bmeurant/technical-docs/software-architecture/databases/acid.md

 -   **S**oft state: The state of the system may change over time, even without input.
 -   **E**ventually consistent: The system will become consistent over time, given that the system doesn't receive further input.

-The BASE model prioritizes availability and scalability over the strict consistency of ACID, making it a better fit for use cases like social media feeds or analytics, where some temporary inconsistency is acceptable.
+The BASE model prioritizes availability and [[software-architecture/system-design-fundamentals/index#Scalability|scalability]] over the strict consistency of ACID, making it a better fit for use cases like social media feeds or analytics, where some temporary inconsistency is acceptable.

 ---